Looking for a garage to fix the Power Steering Repairs on your Saab?

 No need to ring around, hang on the phone or wait until the garages are open – search for, compare and book a garage for your Saab that best suits your needs, based on price, distance, availability and verified reviews.

-Quick and easy: Simply enter the vehicle registration number of your Saab and your post code, compare prices, choose a local garage and book your Power Steering Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Saab and postcode, compare prices, choose a local garage and book your Power Steering Repairs.

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.

 In the early days of the automotive industry, power-assisted steering was a luxury and was only available in high-end vehicles.
 Most new cars now have it as standard.
 That’s because they’ve become heavier, with wider tyres and front wheel drive, and would be extremely difficult to drive without PAS.
 This makes a car not only more pleasant to drive, but safer to drive too.

 There are two types of hydraulic power-assisted steering: rack & pinion and the recirculating ball.
 Rack & pinion is the most common.
 The recirculating ball is far less common and only really exists in vans and trucks.
 Both have high-pressure hoses that connect the steering rack to the two sides of the centre seal.
 One hose sends hydraulic fluid from the power-steering pump to the steering mechanism, while the other directs fluid back to the pump.
 When turned left or right, the steering wheel’s steering mechanism allows the hydraulic fluid to pass to respective side of the steering rack, pushing the seal and rack in the necessary direction.